danielguerra69/elasticsearch-x-pack/Readme.md

 # About

-Elasticsearch with x-pack plugin installed.
+Elasticsearch 6 with x-pack plugin installed.
-Build from the official elasticsearch repo.
+Based on alpine linux for minimal size.

 # Usage